ron2015schmitt/Mathematiques-old/doc/calculus.md

 f=-log(log(1/x));
 ```

 Integrating f(x), as given above, yields the [Euler–Mascheroni](http://mathworld.wolfram.com/Euler-MascheroniConstant.html) constant whose exact value is `0.577215664901532...`.
 The function _f_(_x_) is singular at both x=0 and x=1.
 Thus we omitted these points.
-As the results show, this simple approach to the integral isn't particularly accurate.
+As the results show, many points are needed to achieve even a few digits of accuracy, due to the singularities.

  ![Euler–Mascheron Integral](EulerMascheroniConstant.PNG)